La cérémonie - Claude Chabrol - Sandrine Bonnaire - Isabelle Huppert - Sophie Bonhomme - Jeanne Marchal

 1995, directed by Claude Chabrol

-There’s plenty of reason to think that La cérémonie is about class inequality.
+La cérémonie shows every sign of being a film about class inequality.
 Claude Chabrol is known for his critiques of the bourgeoisie, and the gulf between the Lelièvre family and their maid Sophie makes itself felt everywhere.
 The Lelièvres behave imperiously, like when Melinda tosses an oily handkerchief into Jeanne’s car like a piece of garbage, or when they discuss Sophie’s performance within earshot of her: “We should teach her to serve properly.”
 An hour and a half into the film Jeanne says to Sophie, “Too bad there’s no food,” and the scene cuts to Georges Lelièvre saying “Great meal” over a handsomely appointed dinner table.
 This contrast is typical of the film, but if we reduce La cérémonie to a story of class conflict, its sympathies are less than clear.

 The Lelièvres are conscious of their privilege, and they make many efforts to treat Sophie fairly, even in private when they discuss the most respectful way to refer to a domestic servant.
 They pay her more than she made before, they praise her cooking and cleaning, and they offer her numerous small favors like buying new eyeglasses or lending her the car.
 Conversely, Sophie and Jeanne behave monstrously.
 They humiliate an elderly couple, defile the château, and slaughter the Lelièvres.
 The denouement is so savage that it wouldn’t be likely to arouse sympathy for the proletariat if that were the idea.